#Nearshore Software Development

-The other advantage is loyalty and longevity.
+The other advantage of nearshoring in Madrid is the loyalty and longevity of software engineers.
 Spanish companies tend not to prize tech teams highly, so if you treat your people well, and appropriately value their work, the attrition rate is low.
 And there’s a cost saving – it’s not on a par with what you could expect through outsourcing to India, say, but what you gain is a talented and committed group of highly trained engineers, who will look on themselves as not a separate entity, but an extension of your team at home, and will share you approach to things like performance, innovation, security and risk.

 The US-based organisations we work with sometimes initially have concerns about what the time difference might mean for their productivity: we tell them that that are enormous advantages to being able to extend the working day to 15 or 16 hours.
 (And we usually hear back from them later that we were right.)
 And, of course, it doesn’t hurt that Madrid is a beautiful, safe city, which is easy to get to and fun to visit.

-Zartis has deep expertise in large-scale recruitment projects across different European locations, serving clients in the US, UK, Ireland, Germany, Denmark and Spain.
-One of our key competencies is helping companies hire entire new teams of developers and engineers, ranging in size from two to two hundred.
+Zartis has deep expertise in large-scale software and nearshoring projects across different European locations, serving clients in the US, UK, Ireland, Germany, Denmark and Spain.
+One of our key competencies is helping companies hire entire new teams of software engineers, ranging in size from two to a hundred.